Lil-Chen05/usportsbasketball-minutes-predictor/README.md

 ## 🤝 Acknowledgments

 This project is inspired by and builds upon the **NBA Minutes Predictor** repository, which provided the foundational methodology and pipeline structure for sports analytics.
-The original repository demonstrated the value of feature engineering and machine learning in sports prediction, which we have successfully adapted for Canadian University basketball data.
+The original repository demonstrated the value of feature engineering and machine learning in sports prediction, which I have successfully adapted for Canadian University basketball data.

 **Original Repository**: NBA Minutes Predictor - A machine learning approach to predicting NBA player minutes using historical performance data.